L’Oréal is one of the world’s top beauty brands.

 But it didn’t grow its following based on influencers alone.

-The site regularly updates their social media channels with quality content that their audience will love, such as interviews with top influencers and articles on new beauty products and useful beauty hacks.
+The site regularly updates its social media channels with quality content that their audience will love, such as interviews with top influencers and articles on new beauty products and useful beauty hacks.

 2. My UV Skin Patch – created a sticker that can measure UV exposure